woakes070048/ahki/README.md

+# Ahki
-Ahki is a website for vendors and consumers who want to feel good about where their dollars go.
+Ahki is an online marketplace for people who like to feel good about where their dollars go.